mcc5635/Week0--Hello-World/README.md

 2. Click on the link there to edit the Readme.md file and manually add the third line.

-3. Commit your change, and don't forgot to add a commit message.
+3. Commit your change, and don't forget to add a commit message (a brief summary of what tyou have done).

    At this point your changes should be visible to me.
 See if you can work out how to send me a message saying that you have completed this step.
-Hand gestures will work in the classroom, but I am imagining something that will work in a more general setting.
+Hand gestures would work in the classroom, but I am imagining something that will work in a more general setting.